-FirstPoint’s Principal, Stephen Sharples, is driven by a real sense of the importance of engaging with community as a core lever to drive forward his vision for the school and its children:
+FirstPoint’s Founding Principal, Stephen Sharples, was driven by a real sense of the importance of engaging with community as a core lever to drive forward his vision for the school and its children:

 “FirstPoint is a local, community school in a wonderfully diverse global setting.
 At FirstPoint, children learn by doing.
 Our specialist facilities and teachers mean that we offer our children a broad, technology-rich, learning environment.
 And this is underpinned by our “Core Values” which reinforce holistic and child-centred learning.”

-Our sister site, WhichSchoolAdvisor.com notes, however, that Mr Sharples biggest impact has been on building much stronger links with parents and the broader FirstPoint community.
+Our sister site, WhichSchoolAdvisor.com notes, however, that Mr Sharples biggest impact was on building much stronger links with parents and the broader FirstPoint community.

 On this note, we also wish to highlight exceptionally good school transparency and information provision for parents at the school, and those prospective parents considering the school for the education of their child(ren).
 This offers a level of information significantly above those of other GEMS schools, allowing parents to bury down into the curriculum, as well as to truly gain an understanding of school life through regular, informative weekly newsletters and further, open, publication of all communications with parents.